abuseofnotation/abuseofnotation.github.io/temp/timeandcausality_notes.md

 Focus on the process of what you do, instead of the outcome.

+> Mental images are abstractions, they can be used without a loss of precision only when you can keep in mind what are they and from what are they produced from.

+Buying more stuff will not bring you closer to happiness, just like living longer years will not bring you closer to immortality.

+In order to drop suffering, you have to drop happiness too.

 Goals and predicting the future
 ===

-Buying more stuff will not bring you closer to happiness, just like living longer years will not bring you closer to immortality.